-Despites its outrageously gargantuan proportions, the new Zenith Pilot Montre d’Aeronef Type 20 limited edition wrist watch doesn’t look as ridiculous as many of its similarly proportioned competitors.
-You see, it is somewhat difficult to ridicule a watch for its size when you know that it is was made big in order to accommodate a huge deck watch movement that in 1967 set (and still holds) a world record for precision in its class at the Neuenburg Observatory competition.
+Despite its outrageously gargantuan proportions, the limited edition Zenith Pilot Montre d’Aeronef Type 20 (surprisingly) doesn’t look as ridiculous as many of its similarly-proportioned competitors.
+You see, it is somewhat difficult to fat-shame a timekeeper when you know that it is was made big in order to accommodate a huge (and also, legendary) deck watch movement that in 1967 set (and still holds) a world record for precision in its class at the Neuenburg Observatory competition.

 According to official specs, the 5011 is almost 50 millimeters in diameter and is whole 10 millimeters thick.

 As far as I know, previously the movement was only used as a part of instruments clusters of certain aircraft, so there was no need to make it especially compact.
 So, when guys from Zenith decided to put the caliber inside a wristwatch, they simply had to make it big, really big.

 According to official specs, the body measures impressive 57.5 millimeters in diameter (and approximately 65 millimeters from lug to lug, which is almost ridiculous since nobody wears them pilot’s watches over a heavy leather jacket’s sleeve) and its winding crown looks like a .45 bullet after it hit an armor plate.

 Since a steel case of such an impressive size would simply be too heavy, the Swiss engineers decided to craft the body of the new Zenith Pilot Montre d’Aeronef Type 20 from lightweight titanium alloy.